WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. verb: officially register as a member of an institution or a student on a course. 正式注册成为机构成员或课程学生。

+- ensemble

+  1. noun: a group of musicians, actors, or dancers who perform together.

+     _"a Bulgarian folk ensemble"_

+     - a piece of music or passage written for performance by a whole cast, choir, or group of instruments.

+       _"Cherubini's numbers, with solos and ensembles intermingled, have a freedom and originality"_

+     - the coordination between performers executing an ensemble passage.

+       _"a high level of tuning and ensemble is guaranteed"_

+  2. noun: a group of items viewed as a whole rather than individually.

+     _"the buildings in the square present a charming provincial ensemble"_

+     - a set of clothes chosen to harmonize when worn together.

+       _"her elegant pink and black ensemble put most outfits in the shade"_

+     - (PHYSICS) a group of similar systems, or different states of the same system, often considered statistically.

+       _"we would have to adopt a picture in which there is an ensemble of all possible universes with some probability distribution"_

 - entail

   1. verb: involve (something) as a necessary or inevitable part or consequence. 涉及（某事）作为必要或不可避免的部分或结果，译为意味着。